- Home >

 - In delivering a brief to a barrister it is a condition that in accepting the brief, a barrister is not and has not been declared bankrupt.

-- A barrister who has been declared bankrupt, and who has been the subject of an adverse disciplinary finding by a professional body in relation to the circumstances of that bankruptcy, is only to be engaged with the explicit approval of the Senior Manager Resolution.
+- A barrister who has been declared bankrupt, and who has been the subject of an adverse disciplinary finding by a professional body in relation to the circumstances of that bankruptcy, is only to be engaged with the explicit approval of the Senior Manager Legal Branch.

 - In delivering a brief to a barrister it is a condition that in accepting the brief, that barrister has complied with the Australian Taxation Office legislation and guidelines.

-- It is expected that a barrister engaged by the TAC will comply with the State of Victoria Model Litigant Guidelines.
-Please refer to the Revised Model Litigant Guidelines (2011).
+- There is an expectation that barristers engaged by the TAC will act in accordance with the Revised Model Litigant Guidelines (2011).

-- There is an expectation that a barrister will not engage in any conduct that is likely to damage the reputation of the TAC.
+- There is an expectation that a barrister will not engage in any conduct that could be perceived or is likely to damage the reputation of the TAC.

 - The TAC expects that any brief for work should be carried out in a timely manner, unless the TAC is advised to the contrary within five working days of a barrister having received the brief.

-- The TAC expects that a barrister will not, save in the case of circuit matters, accept another brief for the same day/days as the TAC brief unless express approval is sought from the Senior Manager Resolution or his or her delegates.
+- The TAC expects that a barrister will not, save in the case of circuit matters, and accept another brief for the same day/days as the TAC brief unless express approval is sought from the Senior Manager Legal Branch.

-- The TAC expects that a barrister will comply with the Rules.
+- The TAC expects that a barrister will comply at all times with the Rules